-In this guide, unless the context indicates otherwise -
+In this guide unless the context indicates otherwise -

-- "ADR" means alternative dispute resolution; - "CFC" means controlled foreign company; - "CGT" means capital gains tax, being the normal tax attributable to the inclusion of a taxable capital gain in taxable income under section 26A; - "Customs and Excise Act" means the Customs and Excise Act 91 of 1964; - "Disaster Management Tax Relief Act" means the Disaster Management Tax Relief Act 13 of 2020; - "Eswatini" means the Kingdom of Eswatini, previously known as Swaziland; - "ETI" means employment tax incentive; - "ETI Act" means the Employment Tax Incentive Act 26 of 2013; - "MTC" means medical scheme fees tax credit contemplated in section 6A; - "non-resident" means a person that is not a resident of South Africa; - "OECD" means Organisation for Economic Co-Operation and Development; - "PAYE" means Pay-As-You-Earn; - "resident" means a person that is a "resident" as defined in section 1(1) and, therefore, a resident of South Africa; - "SACU" means the Southern African Customs Union; - "SADC" means the Southern African Development Community; - "SARS Act" means the South African Revenue Service Act 34 of 1997; - "SBC" means small business corporation; - "Schedule" means a Schedule to the Act; - "SDL" means skills development levy; - "section" means a section of the Act; - "South Africa" means the Republic of South Africa; - "standard rate" means the current rate of VAT which is payable on a taxable supply or taxable importation of goods or services under section 7(1) of the VAT Act; - "STT" means securities transfer tax; - "TA Act" means the Tax Administration Act 28 of 2011; - "tax treaty" means an agreement for the avoidance of double taxation entered into between South Africa and another country; - "the Act" means the Income Tax Act 58 of 1962; - "Transfer Duty Act" means the Transfer Duty Act 40 of 1949; - "UIF" means unemployment insurance fund; - "VAT" means value-added tax; - "VAT Act" means the Value-Added Tax Act 89 of 1991; and

-• any other word or expression bears the meaning ascribed to it in the relevant Act.
+- "ADR" means alternative dispute resolution; - "BGR" means a binding general ruling issued under section 89 of the TA Act; - "CFC" means controlled foreign company; - "CGT" means capital gains tax, being the normal tax attributable to the inclusion of a taxable capital gain in taxable income under section 26A; - "Customs and Excise Act" means the Customs and Excise Act 91 of 1964; - "Eswatini" means the Kingdom of Eswatini, previously known as Swaziland; - "ETI" means employment tax incentive; - "ETI Act" means the Employment Tax Incentive Act 26 of 2013; - "MTC" means medical scheme fees tax credit contemplated in section 6A; - "non-resident" means a person that is not a resident of South Africa; - "OECD" means Organisation for Economic Co-Operation and Development; - "PAYE" means Pay-As-You-Earn; - "resident" means a person that is a "resident" as defined in section 1(1) and, therefore, a resident of South Africa; - "SACU" means the Southern African Customs Union; - "SADC" means the Southern African Development Community; - "SARS Act" means the South African Revenue Service Act 34 of 1997; - "SBC" means small business corporation; - "Schedule" means a Schedule to the Act; - "SDL" means skills development levy; - "section" means a section of the Act; - "South Africa" means the Republic of South Africa; - "standard rate" means the current rate of VAT which is payable on a taxable supply or taxable importation of goods or services under section 7(1) of the VAT Act; - "STT" means securities transfer tax; - "TA Act" means the Tax Administration Act 28 of 2011; - "tax treaty" means an agreement for the avoidance of double taxation entered into between South Africa and another country; - "the Act" means the Income Tax Act 58 of 1962; - "Transfer Duty Act" means the Transfer Duty Act 40 of 1949; - "UIF" means unemployment insurance fund; - "VAT" means value-added tax; - "VAT Act" means the Value-Added Tax Act 89 of 1991; and any other word or expression bears the meaning ascribed to it in the relevant Act.

-All brochures, guides, interpretation notes, rulings, forms, returns and tables referred to in this guide are the latest versions, unless the context indicates otherwise, which are available on the SARS website or available on request via eFiling at www.sarsefiling.co.za, whichever is applicable.
+All amendment acts, brochures, explanatory memoranda, forms, guides, Government Gazettes, interpretation notes, and rulings referred to in this guide are available on the SARS website at www.sars.gov.za.
+Unless indicated otherwise, the latest issue of these documents should be consulted.